 Seven lessons ’92 taught us

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday November 3, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, November 3, 1992

 Expensive (more than $235 million spent by the major candidates alone).
 Disgusting (“knock” campaign advertising continues to dominate airwaves).
 Shameful (for the world’s oldest constitutional democracy that just won a protracted struggle with totalitarianism).
 Pick your own description of this year’s lamentable presidential campaign.